Manila Post Office Building: An Important Cultural Property of the Philippines

 Since most of my travel gears, travel books, camera lenses, cookbooks, and other travel stuff are purchased from eBay, It had to go to the Manila Post Office for Customs and duties purposes.
 I’m not complaining; I actually enjoy walking around this part of Manila since it’s near Quiapo, Binondo, Intramuros, SM Manila, and Luneta.

-The Manila Post office Building is considered one of the most beautiful buildings in the Philippines.
+The Manila Central Post office Building is considered one of the most beautiful buildings in the Philippines.
 Located in the district of Intramuros, at the bank of the Pasig River.
-The front of the building faces the Liwasang Bonifacio plaza (now known as Plaza Lawton).
+The front of the building faces the Liwasang Bonifacio Plaza (now known as Plaza Lawton).

-Stamp collectors also frequently visiting the Manila Post Office to buy latest stamp issues from the philatelic section.
-They also sell different types of stamps like Mint, Cancelled, Setenant, Souvenir sheets, and Sheetlets.
+Stamp collectors also frequently visit the Manila Post Office to buy the latest stamp issues from the philatelic section.
+They also sell different types of stamps like Mint, Cancelled, Se-tenant, Souvenir sheets, and Sheetlets.

-The Manila Central Post Office also hosts a yearly event where old stamps and mailing equipments are exhibited.
+The Manila Central Post Office also hosts a yearly event where old stamps and mailing equipment are exhibited.
 Visiting the building’s interior will give you a totally different impression.
-Just like the building, the equipments are old but impressive.
+Just like the building, the equipment and facilities are old but are still in use.

 I felt that I was sent back in time.
 Unlike the post offices in other Asian countries, the Manila Post Office was left out when it comes to modern architectural design, but this is not necessarily a bad thing.

 For other Post World War II photos of Manila’s Iconic Buildings, visit https://corregidor.org.